-Photosynthetic Bacteria (PSB) for Medaka
+Photosynthetic Bacteria (PSB): Benefits for Medaka Tubs and Aquariums

 Photosynthetic Bacteria (PSB) are a fascinating type of microorganisms.
 They convert light into chemical energy using pigments such as bacteriochlorophyll.
 Unlike plant-based photosynthesis, PSBs do not release oxygen and do not need water as an electron donor.